| | | | | | |

 I adore Punjabi food.
 Here in the U.K., most Indian restaurants cook Punjabi-style dishes, so I grew up eating things like chole bhatura, palak paneerPunjabi vegetable samosamalai kofta, saag, and dal makhani regularly.
 However, when I learned to cook, I delved into Indian home cooking and discovered even more delectable dishes, like this Punjabi dum aloo recipe!

 Firstly, we’ll start with crisp, golden-brown baby potatoes.
 I know that already sounds irresistible, but wait!
-The curry perfectly coats each tender, soft potato with flavor in every bite.
+The curry perfectly coats each tender, soft potato with flavour in every bite.
 No bland potatoes in sight!

-And talking of the curry — this recipe is distinctive as we cook dum aloo with dahi (yogurt), lending the curry gravy a unique sour tang, plus a thick, smooth, and creamy texture.
+And talking of the curry — this recipe is distinctive as we cook dum aloo with dahi (yoghurt), lending the curry gravy a unique sour tang, plus a thick, smooth, and creamy texture.
 That’s not to mention the aromatic spiciness from a handful of whole spices like smoky black cardamom, warm cinnamon, and pungent cloves.
-Are you a fan of complex flavors beyond the typical spicy heat?
+Are you a fan of complex flavours beyond the typical spicy heat?
 If yes, then there’s no question you’ll love this impressive take on potato curry.

 And the best part?
 Punjabi restaurant-style dum aloo is 100% gluten-free, nut-free, and soy-free.
 It’s even easy to make the dish vegan … more on that later.